sympy/sympy/doc/src/modules/functions/elementary.rst

 acot
 ----

-Returns the inverse cotangent value of the arguement in radians.
+Returns the inverse cotangent value of the argument in radians.

 Examples::

     >>> from sympy.functions import acot
     >>> acot(0)
     pi/2